dsmiller95/IoTServer/README.md

 Expectations:

-* There is an MQTT server running on localhost
+- There is an MQTT and MySQL server running on localhost
-..* Server listens on /info/temp and reports back on /info/reporting channels
+  - MQTT Server listens on /info/temp and reports back on /info/reporting channels
-* There is a MySQL server running on localhost
-* Connection configuration for both can be found in server/config.ts
+  - Connection configuration for both can be found in server/config.ts

 ```bash
 git clone https://github.com/dsmiller95/IoTServer